jtsiomb/termtris/README.md

 To run on a terminal other than the controlling terminal, simply specify the device using the `-t` commandline option.

+Termtris also runs on DOS now.
+It will run on any IBM PC compatible with any graphics card (MDA, CGA, EGA, VGA, SVGA).

 I always liked the GameBoy tetris best.
 So I made termtris as close as possible to that version gameplay-wise.